My family and I vacationed out west last week. We went to Albuquerque, spent 3 days there, then went on to Phoenix.

 A crucial aspect of the customer experience is it has to be easy for the customer.
 It has to be easy for the customer to get their needs met.
 Easy for them to reach a live person; easy to complete a transaction; easy to find something on your website.

-Our needs for this Jeep Tour were simply to have fun, experience something new and to experience Albuquerque in a unique way.
-Those needs were absolutely and easily met.
+Our needs for this Jeep Tour were merely to have fun, experience something new and to experience Albuquerque uniquely.
+Those requirements were entirely and efficiently met.

-An important need I had was I wanted to take photos.
+A vital need I had was I wanted to take photos.
 Photography is my passion.
-Clint, our Tour Guide, quickly “got” that taking photos was the most important thing to me.
+Clint, our Tour Guide, quickly “got” that taking pictures was the most important thing to me.
 He was incredibly patient with me.
 He even pointed out things that I would want to stop and capture.
 He really let me determine what I wanted the experience to be.

 Rather than sticking rigidly to a plan, he let me, the customer, lead the way.
 This allowed me to make the experience what I needed it to be – and this allowed me to be enchanted with the entire experience.